bruno-lang/bruno-lang.github.io/learn/index.md

 ### First Class Functions
 Functions are also values, they can appear as parameter and return type of a function declaration and be assigned to variables (`where`-clause).
-Such functions a _anonymous_ in the sense that their original name is unknown.
+Such functions are _anonymous_ in the sense that their original name is _lost_.

 A function that takes an `Int` and computes a `Bool` has a type of `(Int -> Bool)`.